 They are excellent climbers and will enjoy branches, ladders or other types of cage furnishings that allow them to do this.
 Hiding spots, both on the ground and elevated higher up will give them a choice on where to rest.

 Brazilian Short Tailed Opossums are naturally curious and fairly friendly when acquired as newly weaned/young.
 Although they might be a bit shy when first picked up, they soon will settle down and get used to you.
 They may instinctively open their mouths when startled or if woken up but getting a nip from a tame one is rare.
 With regular handling they will even come to enjoy being out with you.
+Both males and females are equally friendly and, other than the slight size difference, make nice pets.
+There’s no behavioral or health issues that are unique to one gender or another.
 Offering a mealworm treat is a great bonding trick that will have them looking forward to your handling.